 The concept of reserved bandwidth is also defined in [1] to account for the possible use of overbooking.
 Rather than getting into these details, we assume that each LSP is allocated 1 unit of bandwidth on a given link after establishment.
 This allows us to express link bandwidth usage simply in terms of the \number of simultaneously established LSPs\.
 Link capacity can then be used as the aggregate constraint on bandwidth usage across all classes.

-Suppose that the three classes of traffic are denoted as class 1 (highest priority), class 2, and class 3 (lowest priority).
-When preemption is enabled, these are the preemption priorities.
-To define a generic class of bandwidth constraints models for the purpose of our analysis in accordance with the above assumptions, let
+Suppose that the three classes of traffic assumed above for the purpose of this document are denoted by class 1 (highest priority), class 2, and class 3 (lowest priority).
+When preemption is enabled,